IngoHohmann/rebol-web-scripts/editor-README.md

 # Example

-Now press "DO" and then enter text<RETURN> in the Ren-C Console.
+Now press "EVAL" and then enter text<RETURN> in the Ren-C Console.

 # Known problems